quentin-st/Blurify/README.md

 ## Contribute
 We really need support for languages other than english or french.
 Most used languages are japanese, thaï, arabic and spanish.

+### How to help translate Blurify
+Translating Blurify is very easy.
+Please [create an account on weblate.org](https://hosted.weblate.org/accounts/register/), and then *start a new translation*[on this page](https://hosted.weblate.org/projects/blurify/master/) to begin!
+Submitted translations will be included in future updates of the app.

 ## Links
 * [Blurify on Google Play](https://play.google.com/store/apps/details?id=com.chteuchteu.blurify)